 Diving in the Galapagos Islands is marked by the marine life you can find in these waters.
 Indeed, central to Darwin’s theory of evolution, these islands in Ecuador boast a huge number of endemic and pelagic species.
 You might spot marine iguanas, penguins, sea lions, Galapagos sharks, hammerheads, whale sharks, tiger sharks and silkies.
 There are also mobula rays, manta rays, dolphins and mola mola.
 To see all these things, you’ll want to be on one of the best liveaboards in the Galapagos.

 There are many liveaboard operators in and around Ecuador.
-Below, we recommend five of the best liveaboards in the Galapagos, including the best:
+Below, you’ll find our top picks for the best liveaboards in the Galapagos.
+These recommendations include the best:

 Best Luxury Liveaboard: Galapagos Sky